 - Limit on returns.
 Your insurer will cap your cash value returns, so ask about the participation rate before signing up.

 - Poor returns.
 Interest rates tend to be more conservative than other investment accounts.
-If building a cash asset is your main priority, you’ll typically find better rates elsewhere.
+If building a cash asset is your main priority, you’ll typically find better options elsewhere.

 Universal life insurance has its perks, like flexible premiums and the ability to use your policy’s cash value to cover premiums later in life.
 But thanks to its investment component, it requires a higher risk tolerance and a more hands-on approach than term or whole life insurance.

 Since it’s a complicated product, it’s best suited to those with complex financial needs.
 This may include parents with special needs children, or wealthy individuals who want to treat their life insurance policy as an estate planning tool.
 If you’re a high net worth individual, you could consider purchasing a policy to build a tax-free inheritance for your heirs.
 When you die, they can then use the money to pay any federal or state taxes without having to sell off other assets.

 Indexed universal life insurance allows you to tie your policy’s cash value to a market index, like the S&P 500 or the Nasdaq 100.
 The market index you attach your policy’s cash value to is often capped, which limits how much you can earn with IUL.
 If the S&P index is capped at 4%, it means your IUL cash value can earn up to 4% of what the S&P index earns only.